axvr/rollbots/README.md

 # Rollbots

-A Game made in 48 hours for the [GMTK Game Jam 2022][gmtk].
+A "game" made in 48 hours for the [GMTK Game Jam 2022][gmtk].
 This was our first time creating a video game.
 It'll probably be terrible and incredibly unfinished.

+Rollbots is a 2-player smash-bros like game, where every round you roll 3 dice to choose your stats.

 [gmtk]: https://itch.io/jam/gmtk-jam-2022